Concrete Reinforcing Mesh Calculator

 Thus, a 6″ lap will require 10% additional material because .10 is equal to 10%.

-Don’t forget to try our concrete calculator for your next pour.
+Don’t forget to try our concrete calculator to determine the right amount of concrete needed for your next pour.